OutSystems/docs-product/src/integration-with-systems/mobile-plugins/payments-plugin/intro.md

 You need the following information:

-* Access to the Payments Configurator at `https://<your-environment>/PaymentsConfigurator/`, where replace `<your-environment>` with your development environment address.
+* Access to the Payments Configurator at `https://<your-environment>/PaymentsConfigurator/`, where you should replace `<your-environment>` with your development environment address.

 * Access to a mobile PSP by either configuring a new mobile payment service or editing an existing one.
 To configure PSP details, add the following information (depending on the PSP):